TACC/mkmod/docs/source/130_use_cases_for_sites.rst

           $ mkmod

-The compiler and MPI modules loaded at this time (for the remora install, and subsequent mkmod execution) are set as prerequisites.
+The compiler and MPI modules loaded at this time (for the remora install, and subsequently seen by the mkmod execution) are set as prerequisites.

 Use Case 2
 ^^^^^^^^^^